chainguard-dev/edu/README.md

 Tags are based on:
 * _Content topics_ covered in the content, such as tools (Enforce, apko, etc), orgs/standards (OCI, SLSA, etc), and other relevant topics (SBOMs, etc).
-* _Content types_ represented by the content, such procedural, conceptual, interactive, troubleshooting, etc.
+* _Content types_ represented by the content, such as procedural, conceptual, interactive, troubleshooting, etc.

 **Tags Working List**